2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

         }, []);
         return <div>{todos}</div>
 ```
 2. Note the above code does a number of things, it makes use of the "useEffect" hook in react, and the await keyword, this combination is essentially telling react to wait for a call to a backend service to complete, then proceeds with the rest of the render.
-Remember that nodeJS is asynchronous platform, so statements can get executed before data is prepared and ready to return.
+Remember that nodeJS is an asynchronous platform, so statements can get executed before data is prepared and ready to return.
 In the case of our Axios.get above, if we didn't have the await in front of it then the rest of the code will proceed and attempt to render before our response is returned from the backend service.
 To solve this we said that this function is asynchronous and hence we will receive a response from the backend service before proceeding.

 3. An alternative is you could do something like we've seen in other services, store the response in state and update it as the data is returned, an example of this will be used in the search functionality next.